wyiemay/developers.hasoffers.com/README.md

 All submissions are welcome.
 To submit a change, fork this repo, commit your changes, and send us a [pull request](http://help.github.com/send-pull-requests/).

 ## Setup

-Nothing.
-Just fork the repo and download locally.
+Just fork the repo and run it locally.
 Simple :)

 [angularjs]: http://angularjs.org/